The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: Observations and Data Analysis

 \subsection{HST STIS G430L \& G750L}

 We observed WASP-76b in transit with 2 visits using HST/STIS G430L and 1 visit using the G750L grating (Table \ref{observations}).
+Both gratings were observed using the ACCUM mode with the 50X2 aperture to minimize any slit losses.
+CCD subarray of 128 x 1024 pixels was used to reduce readout time and maximize observing efficiency.
+Each frame has an exposure time of $\sim$148 seconds and each orbit has $\sim$16 exposures.
 The combination of these two gratings provided a complete wavelength coverage from 2900 to 10300 \AA.
 One prominent source of systematics in STIS light curves comes from the orbital motion of the telescope during the observations \citep{nikolov14}.
 As the telescope orbits between the day side and night side of the Earth, it experiences thermal expansion and contraction.
 This effect manifests as a varying observed flux as a function of telescope orbital phase.

 Our data analysis process follows the standard methodology detailed in \cite{sing11} and \cite{nikolov15}.
 We fit the STIS transit light curves using a combination of transit and instrument systematics models.
-The transit model is based on the analytic formula developed by \cite{mandel02}, and the systematics model is a fourth-order polynomial of the telescope orbital phase.
-The raw, corrected light curves and corresponding residuals for all three visits are shown in Figure \ref{fig:V1_G430L}, \ref{fig:V2_G430L} and \ref{fig:G750L}.
+The transit model is based on the analytic formula developed by \cite{mandel02}, and the systematics model is a fourth-order polynomial of the telescope orbital phase, a linear time term and wavelength shift ($\omega$) for each frame.
+Orbital inclination and $a/R_{star}$ are both fixed at the best-fit values derived in this paper during the fit.
+For limb darkening we calculate the relevant coefficients with ATLAS stellar models in the same way as detailed in \cite{nikolov15}.
+The raw, corrected light curves and corresponding residuals for all three visits are shown in Figures \ref{fig:V1_G430L}, \ref{fig:V2_G430L} and \ref{fig:G750L}.